Quetzal-framework/quetzal-CRUMBS/docs/3-chelsa.rst

    Effect of sea-level changes on islands biogeography

-Models that can link these scales have to rely on high-resolution landscape data. iDDC can integrate this kind of bioclimatic data by fitting models of species distribution on present climate and elevation, and extrapole them on past climates and elevations to reconstruct dynamic suitability landscapes.
+Models that can link these scales have to rely on high-resolution landscape data. iDDC can integrate such data by fitting models of species distribution on present climate and elevation, extrapolating them to past climates conditions and elevations to reconstruct dynamic habitability landscapes.

 Usage
 -------